Denver Art Museum: Martin Building Renovation + Sie Welcome Center

 - updating environmental and other key systems with the latest technology.

-The new Sie Welcome Center’s second story façade is comprised of a series of 25-foot-tall, 8-foot-wide curved structural glass panels with insulated glazing—an unprecedented feat of engineering and the first building to use curved panels in this way.
+Meanwhile, the new Sie Welcome Center’s second story façade is comprised of a series of 25-foot-tall, 8-foot-wide curved structural glass panels with insulated glazing.
+It is an unprecedented feat of engineering and the first building to use curved panels in this way.
 This elliptically-shaped glass event and program space visually connects the campus, creates improved spaces for ticketing and guest services, and adds two new dining options.
-The lower level houses a purpose-built art conservation and technical studies laboratory.
+Additionally, a lower level houses a purpose-built art conservation and technical studies laboratory.

 To date, this projects has garnered over 15 awards and honors including: